-Birth partners provide valuable support for women during labour.
-You can choose who will be with you when you give birth.
-Here we discuss the benefits of birth companions.
+Birth partners provide valuable support during labour.
+Here we talk about how to find the right birth support for you and the benefits of birth companions.

 You might choose your partner, a close friend or relative, or both.
 But whatever you do, you’ll want to think carefully about who you ask to be your birth companion.
 Some women even opt for a paid birth companion like an independent midwife or doula (Which?
 Birth Choice, 2018).